EmId11/improved-100-prisoners-puzzle-strategy/README.md

 ## Results

-Based on extensive testing with millions of simulations, the distribution-based strategy consistently achieves approximately 57% success rate, compared to the standard strategy's 31%.
+Based on extensive testing with 1 billion simulation runs, the distribution-based strategy achieves a 57.68% success rate.

 Here are the results from a simulation with 1,000,000,000 runs: